Doping in sport: History

 The use of drugs in sports goes back centuries, about back to the very invention of the concept of sports.
 In ancient times, when the fittest of a nation were selected as athletes or combatants, they were fed diets and given treatments considered beneficial to help increase muscle.
 For instance, Scandinavian mythology says Berserkers could drink a mixture called "butotens" to greatly improve their physical power at the risk of insanity, which is thought to have been prepared using the Amanita muscaria mushroom.

 The ancient Olympics in Greece have been alleged to have had forms of doping.
 In ancient Rome, where chariot racing had become a huge part of their culture, athletes drank herbal infusions to strengthen them before chariot races.

 From that moment, people started to introduce their specific diets to improve their performance.
-Lots of athletes were mainly focusing on achieving superiority and winning the competition by increasing muscle strength capacity, and endurance.
-Charmis, the Spartan winner of the Stade race in the Olympic Games of 668BC, introduced the special diet of consuming enough dried figs during the training period.
+Lots of athletes were mainly focusing on achieving superiority and winning the competition by increasing muscle strength capacity and endurance.
+Charmis, the Spartan winner of the Stade race in the Olympic Games of 668 BC, introduced the special diet of consuming enough dried figs during the training period.

 A participant in an endurance walking race in Britain, Abraham Wood, said in 1807 that he had used laudanum (which contains opiates) to keep him awake for 24 hours while competing against Robert Barclay Allardyce.
 By April 1877, walking races had stretched to 500 mi and the following year, also at the Agricultural Hall in Islington, London, to 520 mi.
 The Illustrated London News chided:

 It may be an advantage to know that a man can travel 520 miles in 138 hours, and manage to live through a week with an infinitesimal amount of rest, though we fail to perceive that anyone could possibly be placed in a position where his ability in this respect would be of any use to him [and] what is to be gained by a constant repetition of the fact.

 The event proved popular, however, with 20,000 spectators attending each day.
 Encouraged, the promoters developed the idea and soon held similar races for cyclists.

 "...and much more likely to endure their miseries publicly; a tired walker, after all, merely sits down – a tired cyclist falls off and possibly brings others crashing down as well.
 That's much more fun".